x41v3r/notebook/git.md

 ## 2.2 Recording Changes to the Repository

-&emsp;&emsp;Each file in our working directory can be in one of two states: tracked or untracked.
+&emsp;&emsp;Each file in the working directory can be in one of two states: **tracked** or **untracked**.

-* Tracked files are files that were in the last snapshot; they can be unmodified, modified, or staged.
-In short, tracked files are files that Git knows about.
+* Tracked files are files that were in the last snapshot; they can be unmodified, modified, or staged. *In short, tracked files are files that Git knows about*.
 * Untracked files are everything else — any files in the working directory that were not in the last snapshot and are not in the staging area

 ![git-files-status-lifecycle](./assets/git-files-status-lifecycle.png)